• Plant Nutrition

 So how can you respond in-season when a deficiency is identified?
 Depending on which nutrients are deficient, you might need to take different courses of action.

-Macronutrients (N, P, K) are best addressed before the season via soil fertility planning, but nitrogen can be managed in-season with a sidedress or topdress application.
-Potassium, typically a pre-season nutrient, can be supplemented in-season if conditions inhibit uptake.
+Macronutrients (N, P, K) are best addressed before the season via soil fertility planning, but N can be managed in-season with a sidedress or topdress application.
+K, typically a pre-season nutrient, can be supplemented in-season if conditions inhibit uptake.
 MAX-IN® K is a foliar-applied macronutrient that can support plant health and growth in corn, soybeans, cotton and other crops.
-It is ideal for helping soybeans or corn during periods of stress when potassium uptake may be limited.
-Potassium is vital for water regulation, especially during reproductive stages.
+It is ideal for helping soybeans or corn during periods of stress when K uptake may be limited.
+For corn, demand for K increases in late vegetative stages, around V10, to support photosynthesis and ear development.
+In testing, applying MAX-IN K micronutrient at V10 increased corn yield by an average of 5.0 bu/A, compared to untreated.2

-Secondary nutrients, including calcium and magnesium, are generally applied in larger amounts and managed before planting.
+Secondary nutrients, including calcium and magnesium, generally are applied in larger amounts and managed before planting.
 However, sulfur is an exception.
-It can be co-applied with nitrogen to support uptake throughout the season.
+It can be co-applied with N to support uptake throughout the season.

 Plants need micronutrients, including zinc, manganese and boron, in smaller quantities, making them ideal candidates for an in-season foliar application.
 These micronutrients can be efficiently applied with herbicide or fungicide passes, helping minimize additional application costs.
-MAX-IN Ultra ZMB® Plus addresses three of the most common micronutrient deficiencies in corn and soybeans with one simple application.
-It is formulated with CornSorb® technology, which increases humectancy to break through the leaf's defensive barrier and strengthen nutrient uptake.
-Humectancy keeps the droplet wetter longer on the leaf, allowing it to be taken up by the plant.
-Alkyl Polyglucosides (APG) in CornSorb, also help break down the leaf’s defensive barrier.
-In plots showing a positive response, MAX-IN Ultra ZMB Plus can help improve corn yield potential by up to 6.9 bushels per acre.1
+MAX-IN Ultra ZMB® Plus micronutrient addresses three of the most common deficiencies (zinc, manganese and boron) in corn and soybeans with one simple application.
+It is formulated with CornSorb® technology, which increases humectancy so the product stays wet on the leaf longer, allowing for a longer window of absorption and greater nutrient uptake.
+In plots showing a positive response, MAX-IN Ultra ZMB Plus micronutrient can help improve corn yield potential by up to 6.9 bu/A.3

-The products in the WinField United MAX-IN foliar micronutrient lineup are designed to integrate seamlessly with crop protection passes, making it easy to correct deficiencies without additional trips across the field.
+The products in the MAX-IN foliar micronutrient lineup are designed to integrate seamlessly with crop protection passes, making it easy to correct deficiencies without additional trips across the field.

 Foliar Nutrient Application Timing